Saqlain Mushtaq: Early life and family

+Career

 Domestic career

 Saqlain started his first-class career in 1994–95 at the age of 17.
-In his first season he took 52 wickets and was selected to play for Pakistan A in a one-day tournament at Dhaka.
-In September 1995 he got international recognition, taking seven wickets for the PCB Patron's Eleven against the visiting Sri Lankans.
+In his first season, he took 52 wickets and was selected to play for Pakistan A in a one-day tournament at Dhaka.
+In September 1995, he got international recognition, taking seven wickets for the PCB Patron's Eleven against the visiting Sri Lankans.
 Former Pakistan captain Wasim Akram said of him that he was "the greatest off-spinner he has seen" and "as aggressive as a fast bowler, not afraid of getting hit, and has this total belief in himself."

 Saqlain represented Surrey for eight successive seasons from 1997 to 2004.
 However, his time was interrupted there and his international career with Pakistan effectively ended in 2004.
 In August 2005, he played his first match against Bangladesh A after recovering from injury and took 4–87 from 35 overs over two innings.
 However, that same week, in his return to the County Championship, he conceded 110 off 28 overs against Gloucestershire, taking just one wicket.

 In February 2006 he signed for Ireland for the C&G Trophy, along with teammate Abdul Razzaq.
 Later, in February 2007, Sussex announced that Saqlain had signed a two-year contract with them.
 His initial requirement was to cover for fellow Pakistanis Mushtaq Ahmed and Rana Naved-ul-Hasan, who were part of Pakistan's World Cup campaign.
 On 26 September 2007, Saqlain was released by the county on his request.
 On 8 October 2007, Saqlain was re-signed by Surrey.
-On 28 October, according to Cricinfo, he was released by Surrey.
+On 28 October, according to ESPNcricinfo, he was released by Surrey.

 In April 2009 he joined Old Whitgiftians CC to play in the Surrey Championship.
 He took 64 wickets in his first season, including five 5-wicket hauls, to earn Whits promotion to the first division.
 He was also involved in the youth setup.
 In 2010, after relocating to Leicestershire, he joined Syston Town Cricket Club, playing in the Everards County League.
 In late 2010, he was training in Taunton at the facilities of Somerset County Cricket Club, whom he has now joined as a temporary spin-bowling coach for the 2011 Caribbean Twenty20 competition.
 On 11 April 2013, it was announced that Saqlain would be joining Birmingham League Division Three Side Evesham for the 2013 Season.